 I’m an international student living outside of the US.
 Do I qualify for a student visa?

-Since the Kelley edX programs are online programs, students attending our programs do not qualify to move to the US on an F-1 visa.
+Since Kelley programs delivered on the edX platform are online programs, students attending them do not qualify to move to the US on an F-1 visa.